Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 ## Trace ID

-Proposed id code for an API request to be in all logs that the API request triggers, used for linking of related logs.
+Proposed ID code for an API request to be in all logs that the API request triggers, used for linking of related logs.

 ## TSP